salorozco/microservices-app/README.md

     1. **Users Service**: Handles user management.
     2. **Posts Service**: Manages the creation and retrieval of posts.
     3. **Comments Service**: Manages comments tied to posts.
+    4. **Conversations Service** Manages conversations tied to a user profile
+    5. **Notifications and Subscriptions Service** Manages notifications and subscriptions.

-  Each service is isolated, with its own database and runs behind its own **Nginx** instance.
+  Each service is isolated, with its own database and runs behind its own **Nginx/Tomcat** instance.

 - **API Gateway**: The app includes an **API Gateway** that aggregates data from the different services.
 It provides a unified **Profile Endpoint** that combines user data, all posts made by the user, and comments related to those posts.